Skip to content

 ]

-If using a toml file for tasks, the file should be the same format as the [tasks] section of mise.toml but without the [task] prefix:
+If using included task toml files, note that they have a different format than the mise.toml file.
+They are just a list of tasks.
+The file should be the same format as the [tasks] section of mise.toml but without the [task] prefix:

 toml